p4wnsolo/p4nwsolo-gamepi20/README.md

 <ol>
  	<li>Most importantly, make sure you get the display working BEFORE you put the unit into the case.
 Why?
 Once everything's assembled, it takes just as long to disassemble it and get the display working.
 Trust me - get the display working before you put the unit into the case</li>
  	<li>Put high heat electrical tape on the back of Raspberry Pi - where the 20 GPIO pins are soldered (explained below)</li>
- 	<li>I had to replace the metal stand-offs given in this kit - if you have trouble booting GamePi while inside its own metal case, this is likely the issue (explained below)</li>
+ 	<li>I had to replace the metal stand-offs given in this kit - if you have trouble booting GamePi while inside its own metal case, this is likely the issue (explained below).
+Solve this issue with $2 in screws and a trip to the hardware store.</li>
 </ol>
 &nbsp;
 <h2>How to Build GamePi20</h2>